LaoWater/Transcendence/Trancendence_Versions/V3_DeepDiaryProcessing/readme.md

 Also, at this point, there are not free to use big performing models.

 ###############
-## Version 3 ##
+## Version 2 ##
 ###############
 Version 2, started to look into LLMs, took llama 3.1 and broke it down up to reviewing weights, config, forward passes.
-Installed locally through 3rd party ollama - reached training bottle neck.
+Installed locally through 3rd party ollama - reached training bottleneck.
 Then downloaded official model files - RAW NN files - not compatible with torch, transformers frameworks.

-Finally, used hugging face, but reached a new type of bottle new of the model taking 2+ minutes per response using CUDA Time to move to version 3.
+Finally, used hugging face, but reached a new type of bottleneck -  the model taking 2+ minutes per response using CUDA Un-usable Locally in the context of this project.
+Maybe try using it with API call to some 3rd party like together.ai or others. later on.
+Time to move to version 3.

 ###############